Detecting Information Relays in Deep Neural Networks: Introduction

-In spite of this diversity of applications of information theory to neuronal networks, the question of which module or subset of nodes in an artificial neural network performs which function remains open.
-In cognitive or neuroscience, this question is often answered using functional magnetic resonance imaging (fMRI)~\cite{logothetis2008we}.
-This method identifies functional cortical areas by their oxygen-consumption increase required to perform a particular task (an approach that does not require information theory).
-In deep convolutional neural networks, such an approach is impossible for obvious reasons.
-One approach is to determine the degree of modularity from the weights that connect nodes~\cite{shine2021nonlinear}, by determining how compartmentalized information is~\cite{hintze2018structure,kirkpatrick2019role}, or by performing a knockout analysis that allows tasks to be associated with the processing nodes of the neural network~\cite{cg2018effect}.
-However, results from such a knockout analysis are often not conclusive.
+One approach to determine functional modularity in the context of ANNs is to determine the degree of modularity from the weights that connect nodes~\citep{shine2021nonlinear}, by~determining how compartmentalized information is~\citep{hintze2018structure,kirkpatrick2019role}, or~by performing a knockout analysis that allows tasks to be associated with the processing nodes of the neural network~\citep{cg2018effect}.
+However, results from such a knockout analysis are often not~conclusive.

-Neural networks trained via backpropagation are unlikely to be modular since this training method recruits all weights into the task trained~\cite{hintze2021role}.
-Similarly, dropout regularization \cite{hinton2012improving} is believed to cause all weights to be involved in solving a task (making the neural network more robust), which in turn prevents overfitting.
-Consequently, information is expected to be spread out among nodes rather than compartmentalized in specific groups.
-This lack of compartmentalization is believed to be the cause of catastrophic forgetting ~\cite{mccloskey1989catastrophic,french1999catastrophic}, where a network trained on one task can achieve high performance, but the moment the network is sequentially trained on a new task the performance of the network when tested on the old task drops catastrophically.
+Functional modularity in ANNs is interesting for another reason: it appears to affect a phenomenon known as {\em {catastrophic} forgetting} ~\citep{mccloskey1989catastrophic,french1999catastrophic}, where a network trained on one task can achieve high performance, but~catastrophically loses this performance when the network is sequentially trained on a new task.
+The~degree of modularity appears to be related to the method by which these networks are trained.
+Using a genetic algorithm to modify weights (neuroevolution, see~\citep{stanley2019designing}) seems to produce modular structures automatically, as~was also observed in the evolution of metabolic networks~\citep{hintze2008evolution}.
+This modularity appears to protect ANNs from catastrophic forgetting~\citep{ellefsen2015neural}.
+Neural networks trained via backpropagation are unlikely to be modular since this training method recruits all weights into the task trained~\citep{hintze2021role}.
+Similarly, dropout regularization~\citep{hinton2012improving} is believed to cause all weights to be involved in solving a task (making the neural network more robust), which in turn prevents~overfitting.